RiskBazaar/obips/michaelfolkson-risk-contract.md

 __Copyright__ Public Domain

 ## Abstract
 Although the protocol at this stage is primarily built for decentralized e-commerce, it is broadly agreed that a longer term aim should be to build a protocol for decentralized trade which would include the ability to enter into risk contracts.
-A _risk contract_ is defined as "a contract that pays out conditional on the occurrence of a future event".
+We are defining a _risk contract_ as "a contract that pays out conditional on the occurrence of a future event".

 We propose that there are additions made to the protocol such that applications/clients can be built that enable peer-to-peer risk contracts.